-When you think of a motorhome owner, you usually think "Snowbird" right?
+When you think of an RV owner, you usually think "Snowbird" right?
 You know those people that follow the warmth to wherever it happens to be that season.
 They may be from Calgary, but they spend their winters in St. George, Utah.

 If you live in a cold climate you need to properly winterize your coach to avoid having your plumbing explode in the cold.
 Nothing is going to ruin your cheery spring mood like having to spend thousands of dollars repairing your pipes before you take your first road trip next summer.
 Here's the recommended process for protecting your motorhome plumbing.

 1. Drain the water from the plumbing system and fill the plumbing with potable antifreeze.
 On the undercarriage of your rig you'll find a low-point valve.
 You need to open it; this is where all the fresh water that could freeze and destroy your pipes will drain.
 It's going to be a little tough to get to.

 After that valve is open, get into your coach and open all the sink and shower valves and flush the toilet (you don't want a frozen exploding throne do you?).
 Turn on all sink and shower faucets so those can drain too.